amazon-archives/dynamodb-janusgraph-storage-backend/README.md

 6. On the Options page, click Next.
 7. On the Review page, select "I acknowledge that this template might cause AWS CloudFormation to create IAM resources."
 Then, click Create.
-8. Create an SSH tunnel from your localhost port 8182 to the Gremlin Server port (8182) on the EC2 host after the stack deployment is complete.
-The SSH tunnel command is one of the outputs of the CloudFormation script so you can just copy-paste it.
+8. Start the Gremlin console on the host through SSH.
+You can just copy paste the `GremlinShell` output of the CloudFormation template and run it on your command line.
-9. Repeat steps 5, 6, and 8 of the Marvel graph section above.
+9. Repeat step 3 of the Marvel graph section above.

 ## Data Model
 The Amazon DynamoDB Storage Backend for JanusGraph has a flexible data model that